filecoin-station/fil-deal-ingester/README.md

 ```

 **NOTE: This will download & store several gigabytes of data and can take up to 3-5 hours to complete.**

-> If you want to free up disk space, `generated/StateMarketDeals.ndjson` can weigh in at 40GB or more.
-> Feel free to delete all files in the `generated` folder after the script finished running.